Organization Structure#

 • Invalid Ringgold: Must be a numeric value

-• Parent reference errors: Make sure parent row numbers are correct
+• Parent reference errors: Make sure the parent internal_id matches an existing institution

 If an institution has an invalid identifier, CODA will still import the institution but skip the problematic identifier.
 This allows your import to continue even if some data needs correction.